richardschneider/isq/doc/uncertainty.md

 Equality requires taking the uncertainity of both values into consideration.

-ISQ defines equality as *is the difference of the two values within the resulting uncertainty*.
+ISQ defines equality as *Is the difference of the two values within the resulting uncertainty?*

     function equals(a, b) {
         let D = a.minus(b);